The best free museum days in New York City

 Museum of Modern Art (MoMA)

-MoMA is one of the biggest and most important museums in the modern art world.
-It’s collection touches on every facet of modern and contemporary art.
+The Museum of Modern Art is one of the biggest and most important museums in the modern art world.
+Its collection touches on every facet of modern and contemporary art.

 22-25 Jackson Avenue, Long Island City